prof-rossetti/nyu-info-2335-201706/notes/git/cli.md

 ### Git Command Line Utility

+This document provides a general reference for common tasks using the Git Command-line Interface (CLI).

 #### Initializing a Local Repository

 Navigate to an existing directory, then check to see if that directory is a Git repository by running one of the Git commands, for example: